Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Limitations of an abstract definition of robustness

 \section{Limitations of an abstract definition of robustness}

-The notion of robustness in AI remains conceptually ambiguous~\cite{freiesleben2023beyond} and has taken multiple meanings across different domains and contexts~\cite{tocchetti2025ai}.
-The existing harmonised standard on the robustness assessment of neural networks \citep{iso2021artificial} describes robustness as the ability of an AI system to \textit{maintain its level of performance under any circumstances}.
-While this definition may be adopted for regulatory purposes such as the AI Act, access to standards is restricted by copyright and they are not publicly available.
+The notion of robustness in AI remains conceptually ambiguous~\cite{tocchetti2025ai, freiesleben2023beyond}.
+To unpack what it means for a system to be robust, it is useful to begin with a definition of the concept.
+Since the AI Act does not provide one, a natural starting point is the existing harmonised standard on the robustness assessment of neural networks \citep{iso2021artificial}, which defines robustness as the ability of an AI system to \textit{maintain its level of performance under any circumstances}.
+While this definition may be adopted for regulatory purposes, such as the AI Act, access to standards is restricted by copyright and they are not publicly available.
 As a result, researchers often rely on alternative definitions.
-For example, \citet{nobandegani2019robustness} define it as the insensitivity of a model’s performance to miscalculations of its parameters. \citet{freiesleben2023beyond} describe it as a model's capacity to sustain stable predictive performance in the face of variations in input data.
+For example,~\citet{nobandegani2019robustness} define it as the insensitivity of a model’s performance to miscalculations of its parameters. \citet{freiesleben2023beyond} describe it as a model's capacity to sustain stable predictive performance in the face of variations in input data.
 Across subfields, the term has taken on multiple meanings.
-In computer vision, the term has been used to denote raw performance on held-out test sets, generalisation within and across domains, maintaining performance on manipulated inputs and naturally-induced image corruptions and resistance to adversarial attacks ~\cite{drenkow2021systematic}.
-In natural language processing (NLP), \citet{la2020assessing} frame robustness of text classification in terms of the capacity to maintain predictions under word substitutions, formalised as a maximal safe radius for a given input text. ~\citet{Hendrycks2020TheMF}, focusing on out-of-distribution generalisation, understand robustness as the ability to handle unforeseen real-world distributional shifts.
+In computer vision, the term has been used to denote raw performance on held-out test sets, generalisation within and across domains, maintaining performance on manipulated inputs and naturally-induced image corruptions and resistance to adversarial attacks~\cite{drenkow2021systematic}.
+In natural language processing (NLP), \citet{la2020assessing} frame robustness of text classification in terms of the capacity to maintain predictions under word substitutions, formalised as a maximal safe radius for a given input text.